 #6 Homewood.
 On the left as you enter Homewood is the former rural school #99, built in 1906, that replaced two earlier schools in the neighborhood.
 The first settlers of Homewood were German immigrants who came in 1857.
 One of the early business leaders was Capt.
 Abraham Funk who came from Pennsylvania and operated a small trading post here.
 The Chippewa Indians traded at the store, and when they brought their babies, they would line the cradle boards along the wall while shopping.
 For a time the town served as a stop on the local railroad.
 Land around Homewood was first owned by a coal company, but when coal was discovered to the west, the land was sold to farmers.
 Turn left on highway 50 at the north edge of Homewood.
 Drive 2 miles to Florida Road, turn right and drive 1.6 miles,, just past Haskell Terrace.
 STOP

 #7 Rice Barn.
 Edwin A. Rice, who acquired 240 acres here in 1871, is assumed to be the builder of the large barn on the left.
 Built on the slope, the barn has entries on two levels.
 The lowest level housed cattle and the main ground floor has stalls for horses and pigs on the west and granaries on the east.
 Flooring at two levels above the main floor provided hay storage with beautiful wooden chutes to carry hay and grain to the lower levels.
-The hay loft rises to a majestic height at the north roofline.
+Today’s farm owners are fortunate enough to make use of portable grain bins which can be loaded to bulk feed bin up at the barn or tow it directly to the feedlot where your animals are.
+But, the hay lofts back in the day were raised to a majestic height at the north roofline.
 In October 1877, the Ottawa Republican reported, “Mr. Rice had 100 acres in cultivation, 15 acres of oats harvested and 18 acres of wheat ‘harvested by grasshoppers.’
 He owns 40 head of cattle.
 Underground water is plentiful in this area.
 County wells on the Rice farm and in the next section north served many farmers in the area during the 1930s.
 Continue .4 mile north to Jackson Road.
 The NB corner is the site of Coal Creek School #60.
 Turn left, drive west 2 miles to Colorado Road, turn left, stop or enter cemetery.